Vegan Pastry Cream

 A staple of French pâtissière, this cream is used for an array of baked goods, so being able to create a superb vegan-friendly version is essential.

 This luscious treat is perfect for use in tarts, eclairs, donuts, cakes, cream puffs and pies.
-Or use a dollop in place of cream with your favourite desserts.
+Or use a dollop in place of cream with your favorite desserts.
 I’ve used it in my vegan galette des Rois recipe with much success.

-Ingredient Notes
+Key Ingredient Notes

 Step-by-Step Instructions